 - E – Kellie Castle

-Begin your day with a visit to the Royal Burgh of Culross, one of the most picturesque villages in Scotland with cobbled streets and an ochre-coloured palace.
+Begin your day with a visit to the Royal Burgh of Culross, one of the most picturesque villages in Scotland with cobbled streets and an ochre-colored palace.
 Get a sense of what it would have been like to live in Culross Palace in its prime, with original painted woodwork and beautifully restored 17th and 18th-Century interiors.

 White-harled houses with red-tiled roofs line the steep cobbled streets which run from the market cross to the hilltop abbey.
-In the centre is the ochre-coloured palace with its beautifully reconstructed period garden, complete with herbs, fruit and vegetables, and rare Scots Dumpy hens.
+In the center is the ochre-coloured palace with its beautifully reconstructed period garden, complete with herbs, fruit and vegetables, and rare Scots Dumpy hens.

 Afterwards, it’s only a 45 minute drive through the heart of Fife towards Falkland Palace.
 Upon your arrival you can explore the country residence of the Royal Stuarts, adored by Mary, Queen of Scots.
 Discover the oldest original real tennis court in Britain, and stroll around the Palace’s beautiful garden and orchard.

 Insider Tip: If Fife and Culross feel familiar, you are probably an Outlander fan!
 Both locations feature in a number of scenes filmed between late 2013 and summer 2014.
 For all you need to know about NTS filming locations —> Discovering Outlander.

 It’s time to hit the road again, this time heading towards Tentsmuir National Nature Reserve.
 You can find pine-scented forest, windswept sands and a wonderful range of wildlife at Tentsmuir.
 If you’re lucky you may see squirrels in the trees and seals basking on the shore.